Dominique Guidi

-Dominique Guidi (born 6 February 1996) is a French professional footballer who as a centre-back for Ligue 2 club Bastia.
+Dominique Guidi (born 6 February 1996) is a French professional footballer who plays as a centre-back.

 Career

 On 1 June 2018, Guidi signed a two-year contract with Gazélec Ajaccio.
 He made his professional debut for Gazélec Ajaccio in a 1–1 Ligue 2 tie with Paris FC on 27 July 2018.
 He scored his first goal in Ligue 2 against Red Star on 31 August 2018, offering victory to his team.

 In May 2020, SC Bastia, newly promoted to the Championnat National, announced Guidi as their first signing for the 2020–21 season.
 He agreed a two-year contract with the club.